We all want to give our best, sometimes even going the extra mile.

 - You are never done when you are done.
 Great people became even more famous after they completed something.

 Perfection is a great trait and hopefully, by getting some things done, you reach perfection in some way.

 Founder, Thoughtful Leader

-First, when you spend your time perfecting something, productivity plummets.
+When you spend your time perfecting something, productivity plummets

 Spending hours to polish your product or deliverable to a mirror-shine takes time and has an opportunity cost.
 That is – while you are going over and over trying to make things perfect, you are taking time away from being able to do something else that is more beneficial.